bilo1967/rebooth/README.md

 You can find plenty of free STUN servers.
 Google provides at least a dozen for free and a few of them are already configured in `config.js` (see below).
 A TURN server, on the other hand, may have a heavy bandwidth impact on your infrastructure.
 You may find a free one but it will likely have strong bandwidth restrictions, making it a non viable solution.
 You need either a commercial TURN service or to set up your own.
 [CoTURN](https://github.com/coturn/coturn) is an excellent open source TURN (and STUN) implementation, available on most linux distributions.

+If you setup your own STUN, TURN or PeerJS server, be sure that their ports are not blocked by your firewall for inbound connections (expecially PeerJS which may not use a standard port).
+Also, verify that you can access those ports from your location.

 ## Installation